 The Ruby on Rails programming language was created by David Heinemeier Hansson as a kind of byproduct of Basecamp’s development.
 The Basecamp project was built in Ruby because Hansson found PHP and Java too constraining.
-It wasn’t a very popular language back then, and it didn’t have the large eco-system available today.
+It wasn’t a very popular language back then, and it didn’t have the large ecosystem available today.
 To make his work more efficient, Hansson built his own Web development framework, implementing good ideas that have been useful in other projects.
-Rails is based on pragmatism and ideas that have been proven to work instead of exotic new concepts.
+Rails are based on pragmatism and ideas that have been proven to work instead of exotic new concepts.
 That’s part of the reason why it became so popular.
 What is Ruby on Rails programming language – it’s based on the Model-View-Controller pattern that divides your application into three segments: 1.
 The Models represent the business objects describing the structure and behavior of the problem your application is trying to solve.
 2. The Views are the templates that present data to the user and all the logic describing the presentational aspects of your app.
-3. The Controller is at the center of everything, parsing requests from clients, applying changes in the models and starting the rendering of the templates.
+3. The Controller is at the center of everything, parsing requests from clients, applying changes in the models, and starting the rendering of the templates.

 Ruby on Rails Scripting

-Rails is portrayed as a language that has its own spirit.
+Rails are portrayed as a language that has its own spirit.
 It isn’t designed to be good at everything.
-It has it’s own way of doing things and shapes all of its components around that way.
+It has its own way of doing things and shapes all of its components around that way.
 This doesn’t mean you can’t do anything differently if you have to, but certainly, it’s going to be easier if you do things “the Rails way.”
 That way of programming turned out to be fitting not only for Hansson but for many other developers too, another major point for the wide acceptance of Ruby on Rails programming.
 The important thing in the development of Ruby on Rails was to increase programmer productivity, the performance came in second place.
 This has caused many disputes and opinions that Ruby on Rails scripting isn’t good at scaling.
 This is so due to the fact that Ruby on Rails was seen as a solution that could solve all the problems of programmers and web developers.
 When the group that developed Ruby on Rails didn’t deliver on those rather high expectations, a part of the community got somewhat disappointed.
 Still, today Ruby on Rails scripting is one of the most widely used Web frameworks and powers many famous websites and services like Twitter and Groupon.
 Other large sites powered by Ruby on Rails include Github, Scribd, Shopify, and Basecamp.
 The latest research for 2012, shows that over 200 thousand websites are powered by Ruby on Rails.